 So when you select a Team and associate it with a Workflow, you will have the option of adding a Project to further categorize that work (or, you can leave it blank).
 More tactically, the Project dropdown will be limited to the Projects within the selected Workflow.

-If you’re looking for a categorization method that spans Workflows, you'll be excited to hear that we’re building custom fields!
+If you’re looking for a categorization method that spans Workflows, you'll be excited to hear that we’re building fields and custom fields!
 We understand there is a need for certain dimensions to span fields.
-We’re building a better Custom Fields solution that is more intuitive, flexible, and powerful than Projects today.
+We’re building a better solution that is more intuitive, flexible, and powerful than Projects today.

 What should I use Projects for today?